or mapleDid you know you can turn these THREE simple ingredients into delicious jam?

 Wash and hull the strawberries.
 Either mash them with a potato masher, or put them in a food processor until they are coarsely mashed.

 In a large pot, stir together the apple juice, strawberries, and pectin.
 Bring to a boil over high heat.
+Add optional sweetener if desired.
 Boil hard for 1 minute, stirring constantly.
 Remove from heat.
 Skim foam, if necessary.

 Let cool for about 30 minutes, then pour into individual glass or plastic containers and put in the fridge.
 If you plan to freeze the jam, don't forget to leave at least an inch at the top for expansion.